Veterans’ Preference in Employment

 |g)||• FDVA form VP-2 “Certification of Current Member of Reserve of the United States Armed Forces or the Florida National Guard”|

-For assistance with any aspect of the Florida Veterans’ Preference in employment including how to attach required documents, contact Kurt Wilkening at 813-274-6764.
-If you qualify for a position and have not received any information on a hiring decision within 45 days of the recruitment closing date, or interview date, whichever is later in time, you may request an investigation by contacting Kurt Wilkening at
+For assistance with Florida Veterans’ Preference law in employment relating to the application process including how to attach required documents, contact Kurt Wilkening at 813-274-6764.
+If you qualify for a position and have not received any information on a hiring decision within 45 days of the recruitment closing date, or interview date, whichever is later in time, then you are encouraged to contact the hiring agency directly.

 Applicants that meet the minimum job requirements and qualify for Veterans’ Preference who believe they have not been afforded employment preference in accordance with applicable Florida law, may file a written complaint requesting an investigation with the Florida Department of Veterans’ Affairs, Division of Benefits and Assistance, 9500 Bay Pines Blvd, Room 214, St. Petersburg, Florida 33708.
 The complaint must be filed within 60 calendar days from the date the applicant receives notice that s/he was not selected.
 Prior to filing a complaint, however, it is the responsibility of the preference-eligible applicant to contact the employer at least one time after 45 days have passed from the final date for submitting an application or the interview date, whichever is later in time, if the applicant has not received notice of a hiring decision.